AMSP-04/NETN-LOG/NETN-LOG.md

 3. The consumer accepts an offer using `LOG_AcceptOffer` or rejects an offer from a provider using `LOG_RejectOffer`.

-4. At the time of embarkment as specified in the offer `TransportData` information, all entities to be transported must be at the agreed embarkment location.
+4. At the time of embarkment, as specified in the offer `TransportData` information, all entities to be transported must be at the agreed embarkment location.
 A `LOG_ReadyToReceiveService` message is sent by the consumer to initiate the transport service delivery.

 5. The delivery of the transport service starts when the provider sends a `LOG_ServiceStarted` message.
 During delivery of the transport services, the provider informs the service consumer about the progress using the following messages (can be sent multiple times):
     * `LOG_TransportEmbarkmentStatus` is used to inform the consumer which entities are emarked on which transport.